mehince/group-1-capstone/README.md

 The results of our statistical test show that with 95% confidence foreign gross is significantly greater than domestic gross in the Animation genre.
 This indicates that more money should be spent marketing to foreign markets as opposed to domestic.

 # Conclusion
+### Summary of Recommendations

+* Computer Vision should produce a movie in the animation genre.
+* Computer Vision should spend approximately $80 million on the production of their first movie.
+* Computer Vision should allocate more marketing effort and funds towards the international market versus the domestic market.

+### Next Steps

+* We would like to continue to test our hypothesis and compare our recommendations to those that would be produced from the datasets we did not use.
+* We would like to collect more revent movie rating and box office data for more rigorous analysis.
+* We would like to conduct further analysis regarding how much money should be allocated towards international versus domestic marketing efforts.